Raina-M/detectCO_by_scRNAseq/README.md

 Please cite the following publication when using our pipeline.

 > Castellani, M., Zhang, M., Thangavel, G. et al. Meiotic recombination dynamics in plants with repeat-based holocentromeres shed light on the primary drivers of crossover patterning.
 Nat.
 Plants 10, 423–438 (2024). https://doi.org/10.1038/s41477-024-01625-y

+## Update
+A pipeline (`pipeline_with_cellranger_output.md`) for those who would like to use the alignment output from 10X cellranger was added.
+Although the example is shown with scRNA-seq data, the pipeline is also suitable for scATAC-seq data for gamete genotyping.
+Users just need to replace the alignment file with the output from cellranger-atac.